-Now that Bike Month is here, the Capitol Corridor and our friends at Bike East Bay want you to embrace the great outdoors by taking your Bike to Wherever in combination with the train.
+Bike Month is here and we here at Capitol Corridor and our friends at Bike East Bay want you to embrace the great outdoors by taking your Bike to Wherever in combination with the train.
 After all, bikes and trains are a match made in heaven, right?

 It’s true that bikes and trains are natural partners, but when you’re trying it for the very first time (or even the first few times!), it can be a little intimidating – we get it.
-Take it from a non-bike riding Capitol Corridor employee who tried it for the first time just a few weeks ago.
-It was a great experience, but like anything new, it’s a little hard at first and takes some time getting used to.
-You can learn more on our website, and see our tips for newbies who want to experience the fun of taking their two-wheeler on the train:
+It’s a great experience, but like anything new, it’s a little hard at first and takes some time getting used to.
+Learn more on our our Bicycles page, and see our tips for newbies who want to experience the fun of taking their two-wheeler on the train:

 Where to Go